|Latin name||Siganus corallinus - (Valenciennes, 1835)|

-This species need a very large aquarium when fully grown.
+This species needs a very large aquarium when fully grown.

-Exactly how big the aquarium should be is hard to say, but the size of this species is such, that it cannot normally be kept in a domestic aquarium.
+Exactly how big the aquarium should be is hard to say, but the size of this species is such, that it cannot normally be kept in a home aquarium.

 Reef safe, when well fed